Start Your Own Union

 Members of sites like Facebook have equivalents.

-formatting isn't good, but the essential quality is to keep people
+but the essential quality is to keep people in touch without

-in touch without using the work computer.
-Anything else can be
+using the work computer.
+Anything else can be sorted if needed.

 Online wordprocessors which are free for one person - usually